 It is often stated that there is no J Street in Washington, between I Street and K street, for a reason shrouded in history.
 When Pierre L'Enfant laid out the capital city in the 1790s, the story goes, he deliberately slighted John Jay, the first chief justice of the Supreme Court, by deleting his name from the map.

-Origins: Our natural tendencies drive us to find order in randomness, to make sense of the nonsensical, to seek an explanation for the inexplicable — even if we have to make stuff up.
-One of the conundrums that has puzzled our orderly minds for hundreds of years is why the neatly laid out grid of numbered and lettered streets of our national's capital is lacking a 'J' street.
+Origins: Our natural tendencies drive us to find order in randomness, to make sense of the nonsensical, to seek an explanation for the inexplicable ... even if we have to make stuff up to achieve that satisfaction.
+One of the conundrums that has puzzled our orderly American minds for hundreds of years is why the neatly laid out grid of numbered and lettered streets of our nation's capital is lacking a 'J' street.
 None of the numbered streets appears out of sequence; none of the other letters of the alphabet is passed over.
 Why, then, the seemingly abritrary gap between 'I' and 'K' streets?
 Surely something so simple could not have come about through mere oversight, so it must have a rational explanation.
 Or does it?
 Finding the answer requires a review of how Washington, D.C., came to be our national capital in the first place.

 After the fledgling United States of America replaced the Articles of Confederation with a new constitution in 1788 to create a stronger federal government and "form a more perfect union," one the tasks that befell its First Federal Congress and its first President, George Washington, was to create the national capital called for in Article I of that constitution: